PHPFastCGI/phpfastcgi.github.io/_posts/2015-11-04-introducing-phpfastcgi.markdown

 - [Slim v3 Adapter](http://github.com/PHPFastCGI/SlimAdapter)
 - [Silex Adapter](http://github.com/PHPFastCGI/SilexAdapter)

-If you have any suggestions or queries, feel free to use the comment section below, [GitHub](http://github.com/PHPFastCGI/FastCGIDaemon) or [Twitter](http://twitter.com/AndrewCarterUK).
+If you have any suggestions or queries, please use the comment section below, [GitHub](http://github.com/PHPFastCGI/FastCGIDaemon) or [Twitter](http://twitter.com/AndrewCarterUK).

-Also - as a cheeky request - if you like this project it would make me very happy if you shared it with your developer friends.
+Also - as a cheeky request - if you like the sound of this project it would make me very happy if you shared it with your developer friends.